KiloProjects/Kilonova/README.md

 I added `.gitignore`s for `run.sh`, which could host your scripts for compilation, execution, everything.

+Also, running `pkger` involves moving `sqldata` out of the project directory, i don't know how to mitigate this since pkger doesn't have an `-exclude` option yet (though it seems they are working on it).

 ## STUFF TO DO

 -   For closed alpha:

-    -   Finish grader (95%, only more testing is needed AND ALSO PARSE THE META FILES MADE)
+    -   Finish grader (95%, only more testing is needed)
     -   Connect grader to DB (Done)
     -   Write minimal web interface (80% done)
     -   Design a user hierarchy